mldmort/snoopSV/README.md

   --exclude-contig [EXCLUDE_CONTIG ...]
                         contig names to exclude from processing.
 ```
-## Genotype tandem repeat regions
+## Genotype Tandem Repeats
-Given a BED file containing the TR regions of interest, snoopSV detects the base pair deviation from the reference for each long read in each TR region and reports them in the output VCF file.
-This data is reported for each haplotype separately in the VCF file (if the long reads are phased and haplotagged with HP tag).
-A genotype is assigned based on the median of the deviations for each haplotype.
+Given a BED file containing TR regions of interest, snoopSV detects the base pair deviation from the reference for each spanning long read in each TR region and reports them in the output VCF file.
+This data is reported for each haplotype separately in the VCF file (given the input reads are phased with HP tags).
+A genotype is assigned based on the median of the base pair deviations in the reads for each haplotype.
 Currently, there is no genotyping quality reported, however, the number of reads (in each haplotype) is a metric that can be used for filteration.

+Example command line:
 ```
 snoopsv tr -a <tr bed file> -v <input vcf> -o <output vcf> -s <sample name> -b <bam file>
 ```

 ### Notes about the input parameters
-- The input VCF if only used for the header to be copied in the output file.
-There should not be any lines or any samples (optionally other than the sample of interest) in this VCF file.
+- The purpose of the \<input vcf\> is for its header to be copied to the output file.
+So you can have your default header lines (such as contig definitions) in this file.
+Other necessary INFO and FORMAT fields will be added to the output header by snoopSV.
+There should not be any variants or any samples in this VCF file.
-- The tr bed file should have at least three columns: chrom, start, end.
-If extra columns exist, they will be added to the INFO field of the output VCF, and it must have a header starting with "#" to name the extra fields, or alternatively provide the header names with another input option: --annot-columns.
+- \<tr bed file\> should have at least three columns: chrom, start, end.
+If extra columns exist, you should name all columns in the first comment line (starting with "#"), or alternatively provide the column names with an input option: `--annot-columns`.
+The values of the extra columns will be added to the INFO field of the output VCF unless otherwise is explicitly specified with options such as: `--include-columns` or `--exclude-columns`.

 ```
 usage: snoopsv tr [-h] -a ANNOT_FILE -v VCF_IN -o VCF_OUT [--header-lines HEADER_LINES] -s SAMPLE -b BAM [-c CONTIG] [-n N_SECTION] [-i I_SECTION] [-l L_MAX] [-r R_MIN]
                   [--mapping-quality-thr MAPPING_QUALITY_THR] [--buffer-length BUFFER_LENGTH] [--annot-columns ANNOT_COLUMNS] [--include-columns INCLUDE_COLUMNS]